Bone Against Steel

 Bone Against Steel is the ninth studio album by the southern rock band 38 Special, released in 1991.
-It was their last album until their 1996 comeback and the last album to feature the vocalist and keyboard player Max Carl.
-It would also be their last album with long time guitarist and founding member Jeff Carlisi.
+It was their last album until their 1997 comeback and the last album to feature the vocalist and keyboard player Max Carl.
+It would also be their last album with long time guitarist and founding member Jeff Carlisi and drummer Jack Grondin.

 The album itself was a modest commercial success and only reached #170 on the Billboard 200 album chart.
 However, the single "The Sound of Your Voice" (also known as "Sound of Your Voice"), was a major hit, and one of three songs co-written by Survivor's Jim Peterik for the album.
-The song, with a vocal hook in the chorus very reminiscent of Survivor's "I Can't Hold Back", reached #2 on the Billboard Mainstream Rock chart and #33 on the Billboard Hot 100 (their last Top 40 hit and last appearance on that chart to date), while the second of the three Peterik songs, "Rebel to Rebel", only reached #30 on the Billboard Mainstream Rock chart.
+The song reached #2 on the Billboard Mainstream Rock chart and #33 on the Billboard Hot 100 (their last Top 40 hit and last appearance on that chart to date), while the second of the three Peterik songs, "Rebel to Rebel", only reached #30 on the Billboard Mainstream Rock chart.